Classification of Carbohydrates in Chemistry

 (I) Monosaccharides

-They are also called simple sugar.
+They are also called simple sugars.
 They contain only one sugar unit per molecule.
-They cants be broken down into more simple carbohydrates on hydrolysis.
+They cant be broken down into more simple carbohydrates on hydrolysis.
 Exp.
 Glucose, Fructose

-Subdivision of Monosaccharides:- The monosaccharides are again subdivided on the basis of the type of functional group and the number of carbon atoms in molecules.
-On the basis of the type of functional group monosaccharides may be classified as Ketoses, and Aliases.
+Subdivision of Monosaccharides:- The monosaccharides are again subdivided based on the type of functional group and the number of carbon atoms in molecules.
+Based on the type of functional group monosaccharides may be classified as Ketoses and Aliases.

 Ketoses:- Ketoses are those monosaccharides that contain the functional group of ketones like fructose.

-Aldoses:- Aldoses are those monosaccharides that contain the functional group of aldehyde like glucose.
-Monosaccharides can also be divided on the basis of the number of carbon atoms in the molecules.
+Aldoses:- Aldoses are those monosaccharides that contain the functional group of aldehyde-like glucose.
+Monosaccharides can also be divided based on the number of carbon atoms in the molecules.

 Monosaccharides